cfjedimaster/raymondcamden2020/_posts/2023/02/15/2023-02-15-building-a-mastodon-bot-listing-page-in-eleventy.md

 </guid>
 ```

 As all I need is the ID, I do the split/pop calls to grab it.
-By the way, I wrote this code, and was satisfied with it, but then thought, do I really need an RSS parser?
+By the way, I wrote this code and was satisfied with it, but then thought, do I really need an RSS parser?
 The RSS feed type won't change, maybe I could just use vanilla JavaScript.
 I did some searching, found solutions using DOMParser, and gave it a shot.
-It's then when I discovered that it was a *client-side* JavaScript solution, not server-side.
+It was then I discovered that it was a *client-side* JavaScript solution, not server-side.
 Sigh.
 I also then remembered I was using `rss-parser` elsewhere on my site so I wasn't really hurting anything by using it again.

 To render my bots, I just repeated a bunch of calls to both shortcodes: